Sid260303/Snakegame_RL_Project-/README.md

 # Training the Agent
 The agent is trained over multiple episodes.
 During each episode:

--The agent selects actions based on an epsilon-greedy policy.
+- The agent selects actions based on an epsilon-greedy policy.
--The Q-table is updated using the Bellman equation.
+- The Q-table is updated using the Bellman equation.
--The exploration rate decays over time to balance exploration and exploitation.
+- The exploration rate decays over time to balance exploration and exploitation.
--Training progress and total rewards are printed for each episode.
+- Training progress and total rewards are printed for each episode.

 # Evaluating the Agent
 After training, the agent can be evaluated by running the game and observing its performance.
 The Q-table is used to select the best action for each game state, with no exploration.